borgmatic-collective/docker-borgmatic/README.md

 0 1 * * * PATH=$PATH:/usr/bin /usr/bin/borgmatic --stats -v 0 2>&1
 ```
 #### /root/.config/borg
-Here your borg config and keyfiles are stored.
-Make sure to backup your keyfiles when using encryption!
+Here the borg config and keys for keyfile encryption modes are stored.
+Make sure to backup your keyfiles!
 #### /root/.ssh
 Mount either your own .ssh here or create a new one with ssh keys in for your remote repo locations.
 #### /root/.cache/borg